-Doing your own termite work, in particular applying chemicals for termites, may not be for everybody.
+Doing your own termite work, i.e. applying chemicals for termites, is not for everyone.

 Do It Yourself Termite Control

-There are two major methods for termite control.
-You can use liquid termite insecticides (termiticides) for barrier or soil treatment or termite baits.
+There are two major methods of termite control.
+You can use liquid termite insecticides (termiticides) for barrier and soil treatment or use termite baits.
 Some people choose both options.

-The two articles below are from our termite site, www.doityourselftermitecontrol.com, that go into detail of procedures and methods.
+The two articles below are from our termite site, Do It Yourself Termite Control, that go into detail termite control procedures and methods.

-Barrier termite treatments are designed to prevent them from entering the structure.
-They also will prevent termites inside the structure from getting to the soil to get the moisture needed to survive.
+Barrier termite treatments are designed to prevent termites from entering the structure.
+These treatments prevent termites that are already inside the structure from getting to the soil to get the moisture needed to survive.

-If you choose a termite liquid method, it will give you faster results and you can apply the finished solution close to the termite infestation.
-If you have an existing termite infestation, applying a liquid termiticide may mean that drilling is involved.
+If you choose a liquid termite method, it will give you faster results, and you can apply the finished solution close to the termite infestation.
+If you have an existing termite infestation, applying a liquid termiticide may mean that drilling is required to reach the termites.
 Drilling through concrete or a slab and pumping the volume of finished solution required to set up a termite barrier may be too difficult for a homeowner.

-The technology of non repellents such as Taurus SC and Termidor SC is an advancement over other termite insecticides that are only repellent barriers.
+The technology of non repellent insecticides such as Taurus SC and Termidor SC, is an advancement over other termite insecticides that are only offer repellent barriers.

-With "repellant" termiticides, any of the smallest gap in the treated soil can be detected and exploited by the termites to gain entry in the building.
+With "repellant" termiticides, even the smallest gap in the treated soil can be detected and exploited by the termites to gain entry in the building.
 They will find ways around it.
-This is a major short-coming of the more traditional chemicals used for termite control.
+The use of a repellent termite chemical is a major short-coming in the traditional chemicals used for termite control.

-Baiting colonies of termites is simple and can also be used as a monitoring tool to detect termites where they are not yet a problem.
+Baiting colonies of termites is simple and can also be used as a monitoring tool to detect termites when they are not yet a threat to the structure.

 For more information, please visit: Termite Baiting.